Pumps, Streams, and Processing Pipelines

 The simple example that follows illustrates the basic view/stream/pump mechanisms.

 This example uses the BIDS and ASKS streams already defined in the SALES schema included in the First SQLstream s-Server distributed with the SQLstream product.
 The view matches bids and asks by ticker, shares, and price within a sliding ten-second window by using a windowed join.
-Such a join is a streaming join over a time-based subset of records ordered by row timestamps, as defined in the Simple Examples section of this Concepts Guide.
+Such a join is a streaming join over a time-based subset of records ordered by row timestamps.

 CREATE OR REPLACE VIEW "MatchBidsAndAsksView"